aabbtree77/adast/README.md

 - The machine is surprisingly long lasting.
 We fixed it on February 2020, and it worked without a major hassle until May 2023.
 Recently, the knife-lifting hydraulics had to be replaced, and we suspect there is also something with the motor brake system that occasionally refuses to move the knife.
 This problem becomes significant only with very high loads and it is not as bad as it sounds since the impulses are counted correctly and the knife positioning remains precise.
 It only somewhat annoys the operator as at those "motion refusal" times the operator needs to re-enter the same target distance value again.

 - In the nearest future a factory owener plans to do a major maintenance of the motor.
-If that does not fix the high load problem, we might replace the motor and also add the inverter which could allow a very smooth knife motion, but the code will need to be rewritten.
+If that does not fix the high load problem, we might replace the motor and also add a so called inverter which could allow a smooth knife motion.
+The code will have to be rewritten then.
 TBC...

 ## References